kello22e/intensity_analysis/README.md

 channel and the first frame of the experiment (should have the numbers 0000000 in the name as it is the first frame).
 You can use the FIJI macro `save_composite_tif.ijm` to generate these images for you.
-You will need to edit the first 3 lines in this macro to run it however.
+You will need to edit the first 3 lines in this macro to run it.

 ``` javascript
 //1 --- ENTER PATH TO YOUR DAPI CHANNEL